garrettva/list_packages/README.md

 # list_packages
-Lists RPM/Deb packages and Python modules installed on a system, along with their installation date.
+Lists RPM/Deb packages and Python modules installed on a system, along with their version and installation date.
 Output may be in CSV (default) or JSON.

 ## Installation:
 `$ sudo python3 setup.py`